Leaders.com

 Dr. Ramani Durvasula

 Narcissists, psychopaths, Machiavellianists—also known as the “dark triad”—and even dark empaths comprise the other end of the empathy spectrum.
-While empaths and highly sensitive people (HSPs) are extremely empathetic, these personality types are void of empathy entirely.
+While empaths and HSPs are extremely empathetic, these personality types are void of empathy entirely and feed off negative emotions.

 The “Dark Triad” Personalities: